Syntax-Error-1337/Open-Temp-Mail/README.md

 ---

 <p align="center">
-  Built with ❤️ by the Open Source Community
+  Built with ❤️ by the Syntax-Error-1337
 </p>